Hardware

 Storage & Performance!

 The Samsung 9100 Pro SSD 8TB stands out as one of the largest-capacity consumer NVMe drives on the market.
-Built on PCIe Gen5 bandwidth, it combines Samsung’s in‑house Presto controller with V8 V‑NAND technology to deliver exceptional sequential performance.
-The drive features a two‑sided M.2 2280 design and comes in two versions—one with a heatsink and one without.
-The 9100 Pro lineup is available in 1TB, 2TB, 4TB and the massive 8TB capacity featured here.
-For our review, we tested the non‑heatsink 8TB model.
+Built on the latest PCIe Gen5 bandwidth platform, it combines Samsung’s in‑house Presto controller with V8 V‑NAND technology to deliver exceptional sequential performance.
+The drive features a two‑sided M.2 2280 design and comes in two versions, one with a heatsink and one without.
+The 9100 Pro lineup is available in 1TB, 2TB, 4TB and I had the chance to exclusively review the massive 8TB non-heatsink model for Impulse Gamer.

 According to Samsung, active power draw sits around 11 to 12 watts, with idle consumption under 100 milliwatts.
-Sustained workloads generate significant heat, so a heatsink or aftermarket cooling solution is recommended to maintain stability.
+Sustained workloads generate significant heat, so a heatsink or aftermarket cooling solution may be recommended for users, depending on their computer setups.
 The form factor is M.2 2280 with a two‑sided design and the drive works with PCIe Gen5 x4 slots while backward compatible with Gen4 at reduced speeds.
-The heatsink version also fits the PlayStation 5 expansion bay, although performance is limited to Gen4 speeds and is only compatible with the 4TB version.
+The heatsink version also fits the PlayStation 5 expansion bay and given the technology of this console, performance is limited to Gen4 speeds but wow, 8TB of direct game access is very impressive.

 Unboxing & Gallery